 The answer to this question is that each option is best for particular types of enterprises and their current SAP systems.

 Enterprises With Decades-Old SAP Systems

-If enterprises have SAP systems that are 20 years old or more, greenfield is likely to be the best option due to the complexity caused by age and years of customizing.
-They can use the shift to technology as a springboard for redefining their processes from scratch.
-The aim is to rework or refresh them so they are leaner.
+Prior to the pandemic, if enterprises had SAP systems that were 20 years old or more, greenfield was likely to be the best option due to the complexity caused by age and years of customizing.
+They could use the shift to technology as a springboard for redefining their processes from scratch.

-The drawbacks are the major investment in a brand new implementation and a complete, usually waterfall, analysis of the existing system and the processes to be reworked.
-Although the greenfield option offers the possibility of running the old system while installing the new, business disruption of some sort is likely.
-Nonetheless, a 2018 survey from LeanIX and PwC indicates that a handful of enterprises have chosen this route.
+In addition to that, this approach also involved major investment in a brand new implementation and a complete, usually waterfall, analysis of the existing system and the processes to be reworked.
+So, although the greenfield option offers the possibility of running the old system while installing the new, business disruption of some sort is likely.

 Full migration works best for “SAP houses” that invest in every SAP tool they can.
 These enterprises like having a full suite of SAP solutions for migration and partner solutions for creating modern applications at their disposal.
 Why go through the hassle of stitching together multiple vendor offerings and assuring data consistency if they don’t have to?